Nested Groups in Crowd

-This page describes the way Crowd handles nested groups, i.e. groups which contain other groups as members and groups which are members of other groups.
+This page describes the way Crowd handles nested groups, i.e. groups that contain other groups or that belong to groups.

 Summary of Nested Groups in Crowd